USAFA-ECE/ece281-book/_sources/ICE/ICE3.md

 #### Instantiate half-adder components

-Now that we have made the halfAdder component available to the top_basys3 entity, we need to instantiate occurances of the components and declare the logic to connect them to each other, and to inputs/outputs.
+Now that we have made the halfAdder component available to the top_basys3 entity, we need to instantiate occurrences of the components and declare the logic to connect them to each other, and to inputs/outputs.

 Remember, we are trying to build what is in {numref}`full-adder-entity`.